ICC World Cup: Pakistanis call me a traitor as I love Dhoni, says new Chacha

-New Chacha, Mohammad Basheer says people feel he is disloyal to his country of birth because he loves MS Dhoni
+The original Chacha of Pakistan, Abdul Jalil Choudhry, could not make it to this World Cup but new Chacha, Mohammad Basheer says people feel he is disloyal to his country because he loves MS Dhoni

 Hmilton: The original Chacha of Pakistan, Abdul Jalil Choudhry, has not been able to make it to this World Cup due to financial constraints, and his lookalike replacement here Mohammad Basheer, is almost wishing he’d not come.